wtsi-npg/npg_seq_pipeline/README.md

 ### Batch Processing and Dependencies Tracking with LSF

 In this package the pipeline steps are submitted for execution to the LSF batch processing system.
-Firstly, LSF jobs are defined and submitted to the LSF job scheduler in a suspended state.
-Then the jobs are modified to set the dependencies between them and resumed.
-The LSF job representing the start point of a graph is resumed last thus ensuring that all LSF jobs are properly configured before the execution starts.
+The LSF job representing the start point of a graph is submitted to LSF in a suspended state and is resumed once all other LSF jobs have been submitted thus ensuring that the execution starts only if all steps are successfully submitted to LSF.
+If an error occurs at any point, all submitted jobs, apart from the start job, are killed.